This was the

 the "Black Maria" was the room which film was loaded and

-out the camera.
+took personal interest finding new talent; after.
 (See Illus 6-7, 23440, 6570) Its interior was made

 completely black create high contrast, giving sharp,